MrClock8163/ToolDocumentation/docs/source/vbnetframework/colorlibrary.rst

 It is written in Visual Basic .Net Framework.
 It integrates the converter part of the original iteration with a structured color library which allows for categories as well, and a color picker window.

-The color library is stored in proprietary .colorlib file which is easier to manage programatically, validate for integrity.
+The color library is stored in a special .colorlib file which is easier to manage programatically, validate for integrity.

 Features
 --------